KeithIMyers/chromiumos-docs/dbus_in_chrome.md

 ## Creating Chrome D-Bus services

-Receiving method calls or emitting signals requires exporting a service.
-Chrome currently exports services using a variety of service names, including `org.chromium.DisplayService` and `org.chromium.NetworkProxyService`, among others.
+Receiving method calls or emitting signals requires registering a service.
+Chrome registers services using a variety of service names, including `org.chromium.DisplayService` and `org.chromium.NetworkProxyService`.
+Services implement the [chromeos::CrosDBusService::ServiceProviderInterface] interface.

-> Historically, Chrome exported a single `org.chromium.LibCrosService` service
-> in its browser process.
-(The name doesn't make any sense now, but there once
-> existed a `libcros.so` shared library that was loaded by Chrome.)
->
-> Chrome's browser process is currently being split into more processes as part
-> of the [mus+ash] project, but a D-Bus service must live within a single
-> process.
-A few methods still live in `org.chromium.LibCrosService`, but they
-> are being moved to their own dedicated services ([issue 692246]).
-During the
-> transition, methods may temporarily be exported by both new dedicated services
-> and `org.chromium.LibCrosService`.
-New methods should only go into dedicated
-> services, though.

 ### Code location

-Within the Chrome repository, service classes are defined in [chromeos/dbus/services].
-These classes are all currently constructed by [chrome/browser/chromeos/chrome_browser_main_chromeos.cc], but this is likely to change as [mus+ash] progresses.

-Most of Chrome's D-Bus services currently still depend on the browser process.
-Since code under `chromeos/` isn't allowed to include headers from `chrome/`, these dependencies are handled using `Delegate` interfaces that are implemented by classes defined in [chrome/browser/chromeos/dbus].
+The [mus+ash] project is separating Chrome's shell/window-management code (i.e.
+`//ash`) from its browser code (i.e. `//chrome`).
+If a service does not depend on any code under `//chrome`, its service provider class should live in [ash/dbus] and be instantiated by [ash_dbus_services.cc].

+Services with implementations that depend on `//chrome` should be implemented within [chrome/browser/chromeos/dbus] and instantiated by [chrome_browser_main_chromeos.cc].

+Note that some existing services that depend on `//chrome` are implemented in [chromeos/dbus/services] and declare `Delegate` interfaces that are implemented by code in [chrome/browser/chromeos/dbus].
+This pattern should not be used in new code.
+[Issue 843392] tracks updating existing services.

 ### Policy files

-In order for Chrome to be able to take ownership of a service name and for other processes to be able to call its methods, each service also needs a `.conf` XML policy file in [chromeos/dbus/services].
+In order for Chrome to be able to take ownership of a service name and for other processes to be able to call its methods, each service also needs a `.conf` XML policy file in [ash/dbus] or [chrome/browser/chromeos/dbus].
 Policy files are loaded by `dbus-daemon` (which implements the system bus) and specify which Unix users can own service names or call services' methods.
-Chrome's policy files are installed to `/opt/google/chrome/dbus`, and must each be listed in [chromeos/BUILD.gn].
+Chrome's policy files are installed to `/opt/google/chrome/dbus` and must each be listed in the `dbus_service_files` target in [ash/BUILD.gn] or [chrome/browser/chromeos/BUILD.gn].
+(Per the old pattern described above, note that some policy files instead live in [chromeos/dbus/services].)

 See [D-Bus Best Practices] for more information about D-Bus permissions.